Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/certificates/how-to-rotate-certs.md

-# How To: Rotate the Combine CA and Signer Certificates
+# Rotate the Combine CA and Signer Certificates

 On reserved regions, the CA and Signer certificates expire every few years.
 Therefore it is a useful exercise to roleplay and even work through rotation of these certificates while your workload is running in Combine.